5 Best Places To Start Learning About The History of Selangor

 Royal Klang Town, Selangor

-The capital of Selangor was moved to Kuala Lumpur much later.
+Kuala Lumpur became the capital of Selangor much later.

-In the history of Selangor, Klang was the battleground for the Civil War that took place between Raja Mahadi and Raja Sulaiman.
+In Selangorean history, Klang served as the front line in the Civil War between Raja Mahadi and Raja Sulaiman.

 Apart from the Sultan of Selangor’s Palace, Klang has many iconic buildings built during British colonial rule.